An introduction to the mausoleum of the DPRK leaders in Pyongyang.

 * Do not talk loudly or laugh.

-*Do not lean on or touch things.
+* Do not lean on railings or touch items.

 Visitors under 17 are not allowed to visit the Kumsusan Palace of the Sun.